 Gender Studies offers students the opportunities to explore and understand gender issues, building a more accepting world.
 Watch this video and learn more about UNC's Gender Studies minor.

 Using visual and literary art, UNC students express themselves, spark insight and inspire others to build and express understanding and acceptance.
-Find even more student expressions from the Women's Resource Center newsletter.
+Find even more student expressions on the Center for Women's and Gender Equity home page.

 BOOK CONTRACT FOR SONIA JOHNSON BIOGRAPHY